brson/toolchain-horizons/blogpost.md

 - Older toolchains can technically work, but their resolved dependencies can't pass `cargo audit`; so we can claim compatibility, but it's not ideal.

-For TigerBeetle I initially settled on the minimum supported version being [Rust 1.63], from (date todo), N months prior to date of publication.
+For TigerBeetle we initially settled on the minimum supported version being [Rust 1.63], which was released 2.5 years prior to publication.
 This appears to be something like the median consensus of the crate ecosystem, and pushing past that requires increasing effort.